klausfrieler/lmm_workshop/README.md

 ---
-title: LMM Worksop
+title: The Art of Modeling.
+An Introduction to Linear Mixed Effects Models with R.
-author: Klaus Frieler, Max Planck Institute for Empirical Aesthetics, Frankfrut/Main
+author: Klaus Frieler, Max Planck Institute for Empirical Aesthetics, Frankfurt/Main
-date: 20.03.2025
+date: 02.05.2025
 ---

 Materials for a Linear Mixed Effects Models Workshop